 The newest hub for all things food and wine in NSW, Orange is one of the best places to see snow if you also want to tick off some wineries while you’re at it.
 We suggest coming here ready to indulge – enjoy local wines paired with contemporary cuisine at The Peacock Room and The Union Bank, sample some craft beer at eclectic Birdie Noshery and Drinking Establishment and if you can face the freeze, some gelato from the Spilt Milk Bar doesn’t go amiss.

-There are also lots of lovely walks, galleries and gardens to check out, hopefully with a dust of snow!
+There are also lots of lovely walks, galleries, and gardens to explore —hopefully with a dusting of snow!
 Want to know more?
 Check out our guide to Orange.

 Chance of seeing snow: Medium (rarely snows)